5 Of The Best Hybrid Bikes Under $500

 And The Winner Is…

-This came down to a photo finish between the Vitus Dee and the Giordano Brava.
+This came down to a photo finish between the Specialized Roll 2.0 and the Giordano Brava.
 In the end, Giordano Brava took first place.

 Is it because I’m a sucker for Italian bikes?
 Well, yes I am, but that’s not it at all.
 Here’s how it was decided:

 • Comfort and Versatility – The Brava offers comfort with wide tires and front suspension.
-Versatility is showcased by the eyelets for a rear rack and that it can serve as a beach cruiser or a fitness bike.
+The eyelets showcase versatility for a rear rack and that it can serve as a beach cruiser or a fitness bike.

-• Gears – The Brava has more gearing than the Vitus so you can tackle any hill with confidence and ease.
+• Gears – The Brava has more gearing than the Roll 2.0 so you can tackle any hill with confidence and ease.

 • Classy – Routing the cable through the frame and the measurements on the saddle rail is what pushed this bike into first place.